lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/1_Lesson_1/envelopes.md

   * pink: Higher frequencies are less present than lower frequencies.
 The rolloff is 3dB per octave.
   * brown: similar to pink noise, but with a steeper rolloff of 6dB per octave
 - Each has a different sound, covers a different frequency range, and is used for different purposes.

-- There are other colors of [noise](https://en.wikipedia.org/wiki/Colors_of_noise) that Tone doesn't implement that are good to know about.
+There are other colors of noise that Tone doesn't implement that are good to know about.
+You can check out information about those types of noise at [this link](https://en.wikipedia.org/wiki/Colors_of_noise)

 Try changing the noise type in the example below to see their differences in timbre and frequency.